airpair/using-twilio-to-advance-the-state-of-wedding-tech/post.md

 It's pretty rough.

-Weddings should be classy, reserved, *sophisticated* ceremonies &mdash; meaning a robot waitstaff is, admittedly, probably an idea whose time has not yet come (as of this moment).
+Weddings should be classy, reserved, *sophisticated* ceremonies &mdash; meaning a robot waitstaff is probably out of the question.
 But that doesn't mean we can't advance the state of things the tiniest bit.
 And I know just where to start: wedding cameras.

 Not the camera a wedding photographer hired by the couple might use to take their official portraits, but the disposable *cameras* that are bought en masse for people to record memories for the happy pair.